dhjsh88/fpga-fc-accelerator/results/timing_baseline.md

 landing just above zero slack is expected tool behavior — the router stops optimizing once timing is met — not evidence of a shared cause.
 A strategy meets timing; only the pipeline fix in section 3 would create margin.

-## 5. Practical note

-The violating build was never programmed onto the board: with 51 failing endpoints there was no reason to trust its behavior, and no bitstream from it was used for any measurement in this repository.
-Every benchmark here ran on the marginal-pass build of section 4, where static timing analysis reports zero failing endpoints — which is why the bit-exact results are meaningful rather than lucky.
-The limitation is documented because the architecture has not been fixed, not because the numbers depend on ignoring it.